 Don't be misled by what you owed at tax filing time.
 The estimated tax threshold is 100 percent of your overall tax liability.
 In this example, that's the $10,000, not the $500.

-Also, the safe harbor threshold waters are little choppier if you make a lot of money.
+Also, this particular safe harbor threshold waters are little choppier if you make a lot of money.

 The threshold as it relates to last year's taxes is 110 percent when your adjusted gross income is $150,000 or more.
 That amount applies to both single taxpayers and married couples filing jointly; it's $75,000 or more for married taxpayers filing separately.